 - Organizational risk.
 IT teams face organizational risks such as dysfunctional politics, competing visions, challenges pertaining to your agile transformation challenges, reorganizations, and many others.

-Recognizing that IT delivery teams must deal with risks on a regular basis the DAD framework builds in several agile risk management strategies:
+Recognizing that IT delivery teams must deal with risks on a regular basis DAD builds in several agile risk management strategies:

 - Continuous engineering practices.
 This is a collection of practices with very short feedback cycles, thereby enabling you to adjust course quickly.
 These practices include behavior driven development (BDD), test-driven development (TDD), continuous integration (CI), continuous deployment (CD), and many others.
 All of these practices require discipline and skill to adopt.
 Although these practices are technical in nature, in practice they mostly reduce business risk through shortening the cycle between a stakeholder having an initial idea and the team providing a solution which reflects that idea.

 - Agile architecture practices.
-The DAD framework suggests a collection of continuous architecture strategies throughout the entire lifecycle.
+The DA toolkit suggests a collection of continuous architecture strategies throughout the entire lifecycle.
 These include, but are not limited to, identifying an initial technical strategy, proving the architecture early in construction, deferring architecture and design decisions to the most appropriate moment, architecture spikes, just in time (JIT) model storming, and many others.
 These practices reduce technical risk.

 - An explicit Inception phase.
 The fundamental purpose of the Inception phase is to help your team get going in the right direction.
 Executed properly, the Inception phase helps you to reduce business risk by coming to stakeholder agreement regarding the team’s strategy, technical risk by exploring a viable technical strategy, and operational risk through planning with production-staff from the very beginning.